andrewyy677/metaExpertPro/README.md

 2. For GhostKOALA-based KO annotation:

-The GhostKOALA-based KO annotation can only be done through the webserver (https://www.kegg.jp/ghostkoala/) The users need to upload the .fasta file in the folder metaEx/Results/00.DDAspectrallib/proteinInference/s2_inference/output generated from the Part 1 run to the GhostKOALA.
+The GhostKOALA-based KO annotation can only be done through the webserver (https://www.kegg.jp/ghostkoala/) The users need to upload the .fas file in the folder metaEx/Results/00.DDAspectrallib/protein.fas generated from the Part 1 run to the GhostKOALA.

 Then, place the results of GhostKOALA in the folder metaEx/Results